patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 1. Run the following command, adding in the path to your product's source code:

     ```{
-    npx @patternfly/pf-codemods@latest <path to your source code> --exclude menu-search-rename,alert-remove-titleHeadingLevel,datetimepicker-warn-helperText,formgroup-remove-helpertextProps,formhelpertext-remove-props,alert-remove-titleHeadingLevel
+    npx @patternfly/pf-codemods@latest <path to your source code>
     ```

 2. Make note of any issues that get flagged.

-3. Add the `–fix` flag to the end of your original command and run it again.
+3. Add the `--fix` flag to the end of your original command and run it again.

 4. Make note of the changes applied to your product's code base.